Our Thoughts

 Part of the Community

-Annually we donate over $90,000 worth of produce to food relief organizations, like the Food Bank of Western Mass, Lovin’ Spoonfuls, and Food for Free, in the Boston and Western MA areas.
+Annually, we donate over $90,000 worth of produce to food relief organizations in the Western MA and Boston areas, such as the Food Bank of Western Mass, Lovin’ Spoonfuls, and Food for Free.